4.23kw grid tied solar electric system installed on a home in Deering, New Hampshire Read more

 There are a variety of choices in solar modules today.
 Nearly all reputable manufacturers will offer a 25-year power production warranty (guaranteeing output of 80% over 25 years, though people have found collectors from the 1970s that still produce 100% of their rated power today).
 The better manufacturers will also offer at least a 10-year aesthetic warranty, which covers defects in the look of the collector that do not affect performance.

-Our team that procures modules has over 50 years combined experience in the solar energy industry and scrutinizes manufacturers and their products over a wide range of factors including: performance, build quality of the product, aesthetics, capitalization of the manufacturer (i.e. will they be around 20 years from now to honor a warranty should it be required), product availability, and price.
+Our team that procures modules have over 50 years combined experience in the solar energy industry and scrutinizes manufacturers and their products over a wide range of factors including: performance, build quality of the product, aesthetics, capitalization of the manufacturer (i.e. will they be around 20 years from now to honor a warranty should it be required), product availability, and price.
 We make large product acquisitions with our partners in the Amicus Solar Cooperative when possible such that we can pass through volume savings onto you.

 Know that any proposal received from ReVision Energy includes modules that any member of our company would be proud to install on their own roof.